vrn-singh/capstone_project/README.md

 I have created some columns like 'Reason' and 'Hour' etc. in my file by extracting data from the already given columns.

 # Outputs
 I have outputs based on the questions given to me by my udemy instructor.
+Please check my outputs and other work in this file "First Capstone Project.ipynb"